With the road ahead clear, Avril turned to Zin. “You said you were looking for me last night. Why?”

 “What’s that?”
 Zin asked, leaning in to see.
 Her jaw cracked with a yawn, and she covered her mouth with a hand.
 “Sorry.”

 “Whoever killed that guy back there left this.
 It might tell us something,” Avril said.

-The face of a young man with dark skin, golden eyes, and an angry expression was on the AI display.
-The word retrieval flashed in red letters across the screen.
+The face of a young man with dark skin, golden eyes, and an angry expression was displayed on the AI.
+The words locate and retrieval flashed in red letters across the screen.

 Avril knew this face.
 It was the dualist from Taral.

 Zin smiled and said, “I dream about him too.”